 By using hostnames, users can easily remember and access devices and services on the network without needing to memorize complex numerical addresses.

-In most cases, a hostname consists of two parts: the name of the host itself and the domain it belongs to, separated by a dot (e.g., “server.example.com“).
+In most cases, a hostname consists of two parts: the host’s name and the domain it belongs to, separated by a dot (e.g., “server.example.com“).

 The structure of a hostname allows for a hierarchical organization, where the domain name represents the broader network (such as a company or an organization), and the specific name identifies the individual device within that network.

-This hierarchical approach facilitates easier management and scalability of networks, as new devices can be added under the appropriate domain without conflicts.
+This hierarchical approach facilitates easier network management and scalability, as new devices can be added to the appropriate domain without conflicts.

 Hostnames play a critical role in both local and wide area networks, including the global internet.
 They are used by a variety of network protocols and services to establish connections, transfer data, and ensure the smooth operation of networked applications.